Yang-Zhao-CIS-TU/AAAI2025/README.md

 # AAAI2025
-The summary of AAAI 2025 on diffusion, federal learning.
+The summary of AAAI 2025 interesting papers.

 Image Tasks:
 1. Boosting ViT-based MRI Reconstruction from the Perspectives of Frequency Modulation, Spatial Purification, and Scale Diversification.